-The bottom line:
+The bottom line

 Weight Percentiles are different from BMI percentiles.

-Thus, it is entirely possible to have a Weight percentile at the 50th percentile, and be considered overweight.
-You could be average weight and overweight at the same time.
+Thus, it is entirely possible to have a Weight percentile at the 50th percentile and still be considered overweight.
+This means that you can be average weight and overweight at the same time.

 In Children, the Body Description shown on my BMI calculator uses the BMI percentiles 85th and 95th percentiles, as thresholds1.

 |BMI > 85th percentile:

 |BMI > 95th percentile:

-A person of age 17.9 years would not be pleased to be just "at risk of overweight" and then be suddenly labelled "obese" when they become age 18.0 years old.
-That doesn’t make sense.
+A person of age 17.9 years would not be pleased to be ‘at risk of overweight’ and then suddenly be labelled ‘obese’ when they become 18 years old.
+That does not make sense.

-Since I can not think of a scientific justification to set a specific age boundary, I instead simply hope parents will use common sense to realize that these Body Description words are not very suitable for young children.
+Since I can not think of a scientific justification to set a specific age boundary, I instead simply hope parents will use common sense to realize that these body description words are not suitable for young children.

 The BMI percentile thresholds for children and the BMI value thresholds for adults1, are based on Chronological Age.
 But what if a child is taller than average?
 Think about it.

-For both children and adults, the Weight percentile calculation considers both chronological age and median-age-for-height, as it estimates how your weight compares to a population of other people of similar gender, age and height.
+For both children and adults, the Weight percentile calculation considers both chronological age and median-age-for-height.
+Furthermore, the weight percentile calculation estimates how your weight compares to a population of other people of similar gender, age and height.

-However, these charts are based on a broad mix of data spanning many decades2, and the end result are charts that reflect the way kids were in the 1970s3.
+However, these charts are based on a broad mix of data that spans many decades2.
+Thus, the end result are charts that reflect the way kids were in the 1970’s3.

-On the other hand, the Weight Percentile calculation is based exclusively on the NHANES III dataset from the 1990s4.
+On the other hand, the Weight Percentile calculation is based exclusively on the NHANES III dataset from the 1990’s4.

-No other BMI calculators on the internet can show Weight Percentiles – adjusted for Age AND height.
-As long as you remember that the Weight Percentile is not a BMI percentile, and as long as you don’t apply the labels "overweight" and "obese" to children, then you should be OK.
+No other BMI calculators on the internet can show Weight Percentiles adjusted for Age AND height.
+As long as you remember that the Weight Percentile is not a BMI percentile, and you do not apply the labels ‘overweight’ and ‘obese’ to children, then you should be OK.

 - Body Mass Index evaluation Criteria